Resolving Metashape Batch Chunk Alignment Drift in Python: Diagnostic Workflows & Spatial Validation for Archaeological Datasets

 - Mesh Generation & Optimization for Ruins: Only proceed to

-projection=chunk.crsto maintain geodetic consistency. - Advanced Mesh Alignment & Drift Correction: For legacy datasets exhibiting residual drift, apply ICP (Iterative Closest Point) registration via
+projection=chunk.crsto maintain geodetic consistency. - Multi-Epoch Registration: For legacy datasets exhibiting residual drift, apply ICP (Iterative Closest Point) registration via

-Metashape.AlignChunks()usingmethod=Metashape.PointBasedandaccuracy=Metashape.HighAccuracy. - Storage Optimization for Large 3D Datasets: Compress validated dense clouds using
+Metashape.AlignChunks()usingmethod=Metashape.PointBasedandaccuracy=Metashape.HighAccuracy. - Storage Optimization for Dense Clouds: Compress validated point clouds using

 For authoritative API specifications and coordinate system definitions, consult the official Agisoft Metashape Python API Documentation and the EPSG Geodetic Parameter Dataset.